SAP/spartacus-docs/_pages/install/personalization-setup-instructions-for-spartacus.md

 ```

 **Note:** You can edit these settings using HAC, but you can also add these parameters to `local.properties` in the `hybris/config` folder or in the `project.properties` file of ycommercewebservices.

-For SAP Commerce Cloud with release version **2005 and adove**, refer to the settings below:

-- `corsfilter.commercewebservices.allowedHeaders`

 ## Personalization Configuration in Backoffice